albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

   public String toString() { /* ... */ }
 }
 ```

+This is quite a common practice where a class will use internal types, like our `Pair` inner instance class, to represent that data internally.
+Note that in the above example the `Pair` is private and never used outside the enclosing class.
+The main purpose of this inner instance class is simply to help the enclosing class organising its data.

 #### Why is the use of inner instance class discouraged?